What is manifesting and how do you do it?

 In the simplest of terms, manifestation is a pseudoscience that suggests human thought can result in reality.

 “If there’s a car you want, you imagine yourself driving it and then you purchase one from the dealership — you’ve manifested it.
-It doesn’t have to be anything more magical than that,” Gemma Jones, aka The Lazy Manifesting Coach, tells The Independent.
+It doesn’t have to be anything more magical than that,” Gemma James, aka The Lazy Manifesting Coach, tells The Independent.

-Of course, the key here is to be realistic about what you manifest, so don’t go manifesting a Mercedes Benz if you can’t afford it.
-Jones adds: “To actively manifest something means you’re not simply leaving it to chance, you’re intentional about the goals you want to achieve and you take the inspired action until you’ve got it.”
+Of course, the key here is to be realistic about what you manifest, so don’t go manifesting a Mercedes-Benz if you can’t afford it.
+James adds: “To actively manifest something means you’re not simply leaving it to chance, you’re intentional about the goals you want to achieve and you take the inspired action until you’ve got it.”

-The basis of manifestation is the belief that positive thinking can provide positive results and attract positive energy which you can use to benefit all aspects of your life.
+The basis of manifestation is the belief that positive thinking can provide positive results and attract positive energy, which you can use to benefit all aspects of your life.

-“When we repeatedly focus on something, our brain assumes it’s important to us and will therefore make us even more aware of it or of the situations, people and circumstances that will help us get it,” Jones explains.
+“When we focus on something our brain assumes it’s important to us and will therefore make us even more aware of it or of the situations, people and circumstances that will help us get it,” James explains.

 “It doesn’t know the difference between something good and bad, it literally acts on what we tell it, which is why we can also manifest things we don’t want — more and more debt or a job we hate for example — if we’re constantly thinking about those things.”

-While it may sound a bit “woo woo”, the practice is preached by celebrity fans, including Oprah Winfrey, Arianna Grande and Lady Gaga, so maybe there’s something in it after all?
-Although, perhaps manifestation is easier to do when you have the wealth behind you already to manifest anything you like.
+While it may sound a bit “woo woo”, the practice is preached by celebrity fans, including Oprah Winfrey, Ariana Grande and Lady Gaga, so maybe there’s something in it after all?
+Although perhaps manifestation is easier to do when you have the money to manifest anything you like.

-Astrologer Bex Milford of @cosmic_cures says manifestation doesn’t work for the “majority” of people as most apply a “formulaic approach without understanding the big picture”.
+Astrologer Bex Milford of @cosmic_cures says manifestation doesn’t work for the “majority” of people, as most apply a “formulaic approach without understanding the big picture”.

 “We can manifest situations and circumstances in our life by the act of focusing our thought waves — which are also energy — into believing that a desired result is going to happen,” she continues.